jonathanclare/iadesigner/ISSUES.md

 - undo needs to update for widgets whenever a different form is selected ie update the storedData
 - Shouldnt be allowed to delete the default palette or the report will break
 - Opened main report - error when drag and drop - looks like jquery-ui isnt loaded
-- Dropdown showing palette colours whenever a palette needs to be selected for a config property
+- Dropdown showing palette colours whenever a palette needs to be selected for a config propert